-We need no excuse for holiness and we need never apologize for this fundamental of Scripture.
-As a matter of fact, walking in holiness is simply the habit of God’s children.
+We need no excuse for holiness, and we need never apologize for this fundamental of Scripture.
+Walking in holiness is simply the habit of God’s children.

-Let’s take a quick review of three of the holiness habits of Jesus Christ.
+Let’s take a quick review of 3 of the habits of Jesus Christ.
 As we walk in His steps, we can accept these as the habits of holiness people.

-- Jesus first act of ministry was to band together with twelve other people.
-In time, an even smaller group was cultivated.
+1) Jesus’ first act of ministry was to band together with twelve other people.

-Those who are truly in Christ follow the same compassionate suit.
-Denying selfishness, they sincerely care for others and think of others needs as more important than their own.
-True holiness is not obsessed with self-degradation or self-promotion but lovingly helps others get what they need in life.
+Those who are genuinely in Christ follow the same compassionate suit.
+As they grow in His grace, they deny selfishness.
+They sincerely care for others and consider their needs more important than their own.
+True holiness is not obsessed with self-degradation or self-promotion but loves helping meet the needs of others.

-Those who are in fellowship with Christ also have a strong sense of integrity.
+Those in fellowship with Christ also have a growing sense of integrity.
 They will not practice lies or live in deceit.
 Instead, they do their best to live by the truth standard of our Holy Savior, Holy Scripture, and Holy Spirit.
-True holiness is not about doing or saying what is convenient to make yourself look good but it is about living by the standard of God’s truth.
+True holiness is not about doing or saying what is convenient to make yourself look good but about living by the standard of God’s truth.

 Would you like to be holy as Jesus is holy?
 He is more than an example to be followed.
 He must first become your Savior and Lord.
 Click here and let me explain more about what it means to be a Christian.